systematic-magic/aop/front matter.rst

 Allowed formats:

-	- F. MiddleName MiddleName LastName (F. is an initial of first name and there can be up to 4 middle names)
+	- F. MiddleName MiddleName LastName (there can be up to 4 middle names)
 	- FirstName LastName
 	- FirstName MN.
 LastName (MN. are initials of middle names; initials can be up to 4 letters)
 	- FirstName M.N.
 LastName (M.N. are initials of middle names; initials can be up to 4 letters)